agdturner/mxg/README.md

   2. Change the energy of one or more Molecules using the Inputs in the Molecules table section.
     - Only the values in the table will change, the changes will not be reflected in the reactions diagram.
   3. Action the `save` button.
-    - This should download a new XML file to the usual place where files are downloaded on the users device.
+    - This should download a new XML file to the downloads location on the user device.
+- Notes
-- The saved XML file should be very similar to the input XML file, but there are some differences:
+  - Any saved XML file should be very similar to the input XML file, but there are some differences:
     - Comments are not preserved.
     - Additonal spaces are removed.
     - Numbers may format differently, for example `2.25E16` appears as `22500000000000000`.

+### Version 0.2
+- This is not yet ready for testing...

 ## Development RoadMap